Step 3: Consider whether to apply PR for your children

 Step 4: First Immigrations will book your e-appointment and prepare all supporting documents

-The usual time to wait before your e-appointment date is about 5-6 months.
-While waiting for your e-appointment date to arrive, you should use the time to compile all the supporting documents which is listed in Form EP4.
-Below we provide some helpful guidelines:
+The usual waiting time for your e-appointment date to arrive is about 5-6 months.
+While waiting, you should compile all supporting documents which are listed in Form EP4.
+Below, we provide some helpful guidelines: